emotion-js/emotion/CONTRIBUTING.md

 ## Installation

 - Run `yarn` in the module's root directory to install everything you need for development.
-- Run `yarn build` in the root directory to build the modules and handle interlinking.
+- Run `yarn build` in the root directory to build the modules.

 ## Running Tests